Terry Pratchett: Awards and honours

-In 2016 the SFWA named Pratchett the recipient of Kate Wilhelm Solstice Award, given for "significant impact on the science fiction or fantasy landscape".
+In 2016 SFWA named Pratchett the recipient of the Kate Wilhelm Solstice Award, given for "significant impact on the science fiction or fantasy landscape".
 He received the NESFA Skylark Award in 2009 and the World Fantasy Award for Life Achievement in 2010.
 In 2011 he won Margaret A. Edwards Award from the American Library Association, a lifetime honour for "significant and lasting contribution to young adult literature".
 The librarians cited nine Discworld novels published from 1983 to 2004 and observed that "Pratchett's tales of Discworld have won over generations of teen readers with intelligence, heart, and undeniable wit.
 Comic adventures that fondly mock the fantasy genre, the Discworld novels expose the hypocrisies of contemporary society in an intricate, ever-expanding universe.
 With satisfyingly multilayered plots, Pratchett's humor honors the intelligence of the reader.
 Teens eagerly lose themselves in a universe with no maps."
 In 2003 the BBC conducted The Big Read to identify the "Nation's Best-loved Novel" and finally published a ranked list of the "Top 200".
 Pratchett's highest-ranking novel was Mort, number 65, but he and Charles Dickens were the only authors with five in the Top 100 (four of his were from the Discworld series).
 He also led all authors with fifteen novels in the Top 200.

-An asteroid (127005 Pratchett) is named after Pratchett.
+An asteroid (127005 Pratchett) is named after Pratchett, as is the Australian spider Anelosimus pratchetti.
 In 2013 Pratchett was named Humanist of the Year by the British Humanist Association for his campaign to fund research into Alzheimers, his contribution to the right to die public debate and his Humanist values.
 Pratchett's Discworld novels have led to dedicated conventions, the first in Manchester in 1996, then worldwide, often with the author as guest of honour.
 Publication of a new novel was sometimes accompanied by an international book-signing tour; queues were known to stretch outside the bookshop as he continued to sign books well after the intended finishing time.
 His fans were not restricted by age or gender, and he received a large amount of fan mail from them.
 Pratchett enjoyed meeting fans and hearing what they think about his books, saying that since he was well paid for his novels, his fans were "everything" to him.

 In March 2017, Beaconsfield Town Council commissioned a commemorative plaque dedicated to Pratchett for Beaconsfield Library.